-9 Exchanging your home
+10 Exchanging your home

-If you are a secure tenant you have the right to exchange your home with another council tenant or housing association tenant.
+You have the right to exchange your home with another council tenant or housing association tenant.
 You must get our written permission before you exchange, and we can refuse if you do not meet certain conditions set by law.